ruskpr/marketio/README.md

 ![plot](./images/listing-detail-page.png)

 ### Testing
-- https://www.postman.com/ for Web API testing and quality assurance
+- https://www.postman.com/ is used for Web API testing and quality assurance